Diagram View

 on-target development on a headless machine.

-The diagram viewer requires port forwarding in order to work with the Visual Studio Code Remote - SSH
+The diagram viewer requires port forwarding in order to work with the Visual Studio Code Remote - SSH extension.
+WSL does not require port forwarding.

-The first time you start a new VS Code session using the Visual Studio Code Remote - SSH
+The first time you start a new VS Code session using the Visual Studio Code Remote - SSH extension and open the diagram viewer, you

 may receive a notification like the following: